Early Warning Drowsiness Detection with continuous monitoring

-The Optalert state of the art system is transforming the way automotive and OEM manufacturers can protect drivers at risk of drowsiness.
+The Optalert state of the art system is transforming the way automotive and Original equipment manufacturers (OEM) can protect drivers at risk of drowsiness.
 By combining precision technology and scientific algorithms, manufacturers are now able to incorporate the next generation of safety into their vehicles.
 Utilising driver monitoring camera technology, advanced image processing and scientific algorithms, Optalert’s smart technology gives you the power to identify, track, and ultimately protect drivers at risk.

 Optalert’s technology is available under licence agreement to:

 - Original Equipment Manufacturers (OEM)